 I’m really excited to share this interview with Sherry Manners who takes beautiful macro photos with her iPhone.
-Using an olloclip macro lens, she captures incredible close-ups of nature, including delicate flowers, feathers and water droplets.
+Using an olloclip macro lens, she captures incredible nature macro photography, including delicate flowers, feathers and water droplets.
 In this interview you’ll learn more about Sherry, and how she captures such stunning close-up detail in her iPhone photos.

 Tell us a little bit about yourself.

 First of all, thank you for recognizing my passion for shooting macro photos.
 I’m very honored to be interviewed and share my love of macro photography.

 I’ve lived most of my life in Africa.
 I was born and raised in Zimbabwe, and have spent my adult life in South Africa.

 I’m a wife, mother to two adult sons, and grandmother to a two-year-old boy.
 I take endless photographs of this delightful child.